kinnewig/dcs2/README.md

 #### Automatic Differentiation
 - `ADOL-C` (default "OFF")
+- `SymEngine` is a fast symbolic manipulation library, written in C++. (default "OFF")

+#### Tools
+- `NUMDIFF` is a little program that can be used to compare putatively similar files line by line and field by field, ignoring small numeric differences or/and different numeric formats.
+Used in the ctests of deal.II (default "ON")
+- `zlib-ng` zlib replacement with optimizations for "next generation" systems (default "ON").

 #### Miscellaneous
+- `ArborX` Performance-portable geometric search library (default "OFF")
 - `ARPACK`  is an open-source library designed to provide performance portable algorithms for geometric search, similarly to nanoflann and Boost Geometry. (default "OFF")
+- `boost` (default "OFF")
+- `CGAL` (The Computational Geometry Algorithms Library)  is a C++ library that aims to provide easy access to efficient and reliable algorithms in computational geometry. (default "OFF")
+- `GMP` (default version: "6.2.1")
 - `GSL` GNU Scientific Library (default "OFF")
 - `HYPRE` HYPRE is a library of high performance preconditioners and solvers featuring multigrid methods for the solution of large, sparse linear systems of equations on massively parallel computers (default "ON", as dependency of PETSC)
-- `METIS` and `ParMETIS` Graph partitioner (default "ON")
+- `MPFR` (default version: "4.2.1")
 - `MUPARSER` is a fast math parser library for C/C++ with (optional) OpenMP support.  (default "OFF")
-- `NUMDIFF` is a little program that can be used to compare putatively similar files line by line and field by field, ignoring small numeric differences or/and different numeric formats.
-Used in the ctests of deal.II (default: "ON")
 - `TBB` Intel One Thread Building Blocks (default version: "2021.13.0")
 - `VTK` (default version: "9.3.1", default "OFF")